rubyonjets/jets-docs/_docs/docker/dockerfile.md

 end
 ```

 You have to build the Docker image yourself and push it to a Docker registry.
-You also have to make sure that the Docker image is Lambda compatible.
+It's also your responsibility to make sure that the Docker image is Lambda compatible.
 IE: It has the Lambda Runtime Interface Client installed as an entrypoint and a Lambda handler.